Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Results

-We begin by discussing the Bardeen, Hayward, and CGSV PRBHs, for which we saw earlier that the temperature and photon spectra decrease in intensity with increasing regularizing parameter $\ell$ (see the discussion in Sec.~\ref{subsec:spectra}, and Figs.~\ref{fig:spectraphotonsbardeen}--\ref{fig:spectraphotonshaywardlike}).
+For all PRBHs, we saw earlier that the temperature and photon spectra decrease in intensity with increasing regularizing parameter $\ell$ (see the discussion in Sec.~\ref{subsec:spectra}, and Figs.~\ref{fig:spectraphotonsbardeen}--\ref{fig:spectraphotonscgsv}).
 As we could have expected, this behaviour leads to overall looser constraints on $f_{\text{pbh}}$ (for any given $M_{\text{pbh}}$) relative to the standard limits reported for Schwarzschild PBHs in the literature.
 In the case of near-extremal Hayward PRBHs ($\ell=0.45r_H$) this behaviour is somewhat enhanced compared to the near-extremal Bardeen and CGSV PRBHs, with the upper limits on $f_{\text{pbh}}$ approximately three orders of magnitude looser than the corresponding Schwarzschild ones: again, this is somewhat unsurprising when comparing Fig.~\ref{fig:spectraphotonshayward} to Figs.~\ref{fig:spectraphotonsbardeen} and~\ref{fig:spectraphotonscgsv}.
 This could also have been expected from Fig.~\ref{fig:temperatures}, noting that the temperature of Hayward BHs decreases more rapidly with increasing $\ell/r_H$ relative to the Bardeen and especially CGSV ones.
 Although the temperature is not the only factor at play in determining the resulting evaporation spectra, given that the GBFs also play a key role as per Eq.~(\ref{eq:d2ndtdei}), it is reassuring to see that the temperature behaviour observed in Fig.~\ref{fig:temperatures} is qualitatively reflected in the limits on $f_{\text{pbh}}$ we derive.

-For the Hayward-like BH, we observe exactly the opposite trend, with overall tighter constraints on $f_{\text{pbh}}$ relative to the Schwarzschild ones.
-Again, such a behaviour is in line with expectations given the behaviour of the temperature observed in Fig.~\ref{fig:temperatures}, and of the spectra as shown in Fig.~\ref{fig:spectraphotonshaywardlike}.
-The relative shift in $f_{\text{pbh}}$ constraints for a given value of $M_{\text{pbh}}$ and $\ell/r_H$ is somewhat less dramatic than what we observed for the Bardeen, Hayward, and CGSV BHs, with shifts of less than two orders of magnitude.